 At the upcoming Baselworld 2009 fair that will take place in Basel, Switzerland, the famous Swiss manufacture will present a new member of the Ulysse Nardin Maxi Marine series of diving watches.

 Staying true to the original Maxi Marine Diver series design, the new Ulysse Nardin Maxi Marine Diver Titanium chronometer (ref.
 265-90-3/92) features the usual rose gold unidirectional rotating bezel with black rubber inlays, a Cyclops’ eye above the small round date window, and basically the same dial layout.
 That’s the good news.
-Click, err, “Click to continue” for the bad news.
+The bad news is below.

 The bad news is that the new Ulysse Nardin Maxi Marine Diver Titanium, that wasn’t really small from the beginning, has become even larger growing to unhealthy 45 mm in diameter.
 Combine this with really chunky profile (the watch measures more than 16 millimeters top to bottom) and you get a really big timekeeper that, while being surprisingly light thanks to the brand’s use of titanium, will still occupy a lot of space on a normal wrist.